Collaboration with artist Jamie Drouin.

 A video shows Smith sitting on a chair, documenting the surrounds with a small wooden camera – a swing-lens Kodak Panoram from the early 20th century.
-The artist modified the camera, disengaging the mechanical shutter, to move the swinging action of the lens by hand.
+The artist modified the camera, breaking it, disengaging the mechanical shutter, so it works by moving the swinging action of the lens by pulling at threads wrapped around her fingers.

 Conduit:Roundhouse is a collaborative project between artists Jamie Drouin and Trudi Lynn Smith.
 A series of works, developed through visits to the E&N Roundhouse in Victoria West, operate at the interdisciplinary fold of visual and sound art.